jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/ISC2-Cloud-Security-Report-2022.md

 In the course of this report, we will explore many reasons why the pressure on IT security teams has remained so strong.

-**Figure 1:** Frequency of successful cyberattacks in the last 12 months.
+![Figure 1: Frequency of successful cyberattacks in the last 12 months.]

-*   Not once: 14.7%
-*   Between 1 and 5 times: 44.6%
-*   Between 6 and 10 times: 27.9%
-*   More than 10 times: 12.8%

 It isn’t a matter of money: IT security budgets have continued to grow in most places, albeit at a slightly slower rate than in